valmojr/armatak/README.md

 Copyright ©2024 Valmo Trindade
 All rights reserved.

-Take a look on the main project: <https://github.com/valmojr/armatak>
+Take a look to the main project: <https://github.com/valmojr/armatak>